SumitRanjan11/To-Do-App/README.md

 This To-Do List application allows users to manage tasks effectively by adding, checking off, and deleting items.
-It provides a simple and intuitive interface with essential features for task management.
+It provides a simple and intuitive interface with essential features for task management..